 As the years roll along, the cost of most things just keeps increasing.

-That’s inflation for you.
-As we recently put it in “8 Basics That Beginning Investors Must Know,” you would have needed $290.88 in October 2017 to buy the same stuff you could have bought for $100 in October 1980, according to the U.S. Bureau of Labor Statistics’ inflation calculator.
+That’s inflation for you, as we note in “8 Basics That Beginning Investors Must Know.”
+Due to that sustained increase in the general price level of things in an economy over time, you would need around $313 in 2020 to buy the same stuff you could have bought for $100 in 1980.

 But some items actually have gotten cheaper in recent times.
 In fact, many are now free.